 Centers of Excellence

 Phillip J. Koo, MD is the Division Chief of Diagnostic Imaging at the Banner MD Anderson Cancer Center in Arizona.
 Prior to this, he was Chief of Nuclear Medicine and Associate Professor of Radiology at the University of Colorado School of Medicine.
-Dr. Koo completed his transitional internship at the University of Pennsylvania Medical Center-Presbyterian, radiology residency at Pennsylvania Hospital of the University of Pennsylvania Health System, and fellowship at the Harvard Medical School Joint Program in Nuclear Medicine.
-He is a diplomate of both the American Board of Radiology (ABR) and American Board of Nuclear Medicine.
-Dr. Koo is an active member of multiple societies and serves on the scientific program committee for the Radiological Society of North America, nuclear radiology certifying exam committee for the ABR, and is the Chair of the Quality and Evidence Committee for the Society of Nuclear Medicine and Molecular Imaging.
+He is a diplomate of both the American Board of Radiology (ABR) and American Board of Nuclear Medicine and is the Chair of the Quality and Evidence Committee for the Society of Nuclear Medicine and Molecular Imaging.

 Although definitive local therapy in the form of radical prostatectomy or radiation therapy with or without ADT offers excellent long-term outcomes for the majority of patients with clinically localized prostate cancer, patients with high-risk disease experience primary treatment failure rates approaching 65%.1 Disease persistence/recurrence in such patients may be restricted to the prostatic fossa, pelvic lymph nodes, non-regional lymph nodes (M1a), bones (M1b), or the viscera (M1c).Read More